worldbank/template/README.md

 <hr>

 **Congratulations!** You just created a beautiful home for your project.
-To access (and share) your project page, use (and share) the link as it shows below.
+To access your project page, use (and share) the link as it shows below.

 > 🌟 `https://<your-github-username>.github.io/<your-project-name>`